timmcginley/41936/Subjects/MEP/index.md

 #### C Consultant Report
 The consultant report at the end of the 13 week period should be a status document, where you outline the building design with focus on the MEP subject.
 That is you should describe; daylight, thermal conditions, space management, energy frame.
 The coordination of your input should be clear.

 In total the MEP consultant report should document the status of the building design.
 That is, it should include energy demand in the building together with the energy supply and distribution system, define the energy concept of the building.
-It must be based on the optimization and included in a Be18 and IDA ICE calculation to document that the main requirements can be met.
+It must be based on the optimization and included in an IDA ICE simulation to document that the main requirements can be met.

 We do know that this is work in progress, which will be changed in the 3-week period (Part D), but the more you have done at this time, the better off you are to start the sprint.

-##### BE18 Calculation
+##### Energy and Indoor Climate
-A Be18 calculation showing the energy frame with the chosen building and energy concept should be included.
+A whole-building IDA ICE simulation showing the energy use (heating, cooling, electricity and primary energy) with the chosen building, including the energy concept.
 All important input should be commented in the documentation report.
 Typically, the most important input is:

 1. Areas
 1. U-values of building envelope
 1. the window U- and g-value and light transmittance
 1. solar shading
 1. ventilation data (all of them)
-1. daylight factor
+1. climate-based daylight (spatial daylight autonomy)
 1. heat pump units (if used)
 1. PV-panels (if used)
 1. solar thermal (if used)

-##### Energy and Indoor Climate
 Describe the energy concept and indoor climate in the consultant report.

 The energy concept must include a description of how you plan to ventilate, heat and cool the building in the form of a sketch of the supply of all technical installations (heating, cooling, hot water, circulation, cold water, sprinkling, sewage).
 It should include the preferred solution, but also mention alternatives.